 …and then there is the other extreme.

 At the same time, global warming makes the drier areas of the world more prone to drought.
-We need to move water around the world so the seas don’t get filled with fresh water and instead it gets delivered to those in such desperate need of freshwater.
+We need to move water around the world so the seas don’t get filled with fresh water and instead, it gets delivered to those in desperate need of freshwater.
 It is insane that we let the icebergs melt away into the ocean when that oxygen freshwater could be saving lives if we could just harness it and get it to them.

 With our all technology, we should be able to manage the waters of the world better so that millions of people get the water they need, and help those with too much in the form of severe storms and floods can better control and divert it.